jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-14-inconsequential-crewman.md

 When I wake in the morning
 Feeling just like dirt
 I throw on my jumpsuit
-And get ready for work
+And get ready for work  -Am!

-verse 2x
+So I walk to my station
+I work there all alone
+Monitoring radiation
+and Staring deep into black holes

 C-Em/B-Am7-C/G-F-G(-C on last one)
-I'm just an inconsequential crewman
+(i'm just an)
+Inconsequential crewman
 And though I give it my best
-I sit here next to the captain
-But he doesn't seem to know I exist

-Yeah everybody out here in the crew
-Knows what I'm talking about, right?!!
-Yeah we don't get no love
-From the big shots up above
-We've all been there before
-We just do our chores
+How much can I really matter,
-And no one seems to notice
+When no one seems to know I exist?
-But that's how it goees
-On the lower decks
-Yo where's the respect?
-(Goad the crowd before moving on)

-So we're gonna do a little call and response here
+Happy chords G6 G F6 F

+Well I have a little secret- back on earth i was a party dude 2 da max Watch me get this crowd hyped
+You all listening?
 When I say "this" you "that"
 THIS
 (THAT)